IDMNYU/Ideation_PrototypingFall24LadyK/schedule.md

     <li><a href= "constant_input_output.md"> Constant Input/Constant Ouput</li> </a>
     <li><a href ="Time_Management_System.md">Time Management System</a></li>
     <li> <a href = "affinityProjectResearch.md">Affinity News Research + reflection post </a></li>
-    <li> Write a reflection about The Creative Brain.
-Also include your previous thoughts on what Creativity is as well as your current thoughts and why.
-Post your reflection of The Creative Brain and thoughts about Creativity under "reflections" on your Process site</li>
     <li> Get [NYU MakerSpace Orientation and Training](https://makerspace.engineering.nyu.edu/training-and-reservations/) or [IDM Maker Space orientation and Training](https://wp.nyu.edu/idmtech/)</li>
 </ul>
 </td>